-Yew, a hedge and topiary tree
+Yew, an evergreen hedge and topiary tree

 Common yew is a famous and wonderful hedge conifer.